-Intangible assets of the Company represents computer software.
-Computer software are amortized using the straight-line method over the estimated useful life (at present two to ten years).
+Intangible assets of the Company represents computer software and are amortized using the straight-line method over the estimated useful life (at present three years).
 The amortization period and the amortization method are reviewed at least at each financial year end.
 If the expected useful life of the asset is significantly different from previous estimates, the amortization period is changed accordingly.